xoolive/ant-conflict/README.md

 ### History

-I wrote the code in OCamL as part of my Master's thesis graduation requirements.
+I wrote the code in OCaml as part of my Master's thesis graduation requirements.
-I wrote it under a modern Unix environment with OCamL and relied on the popular Unix tool ```gnuplot``` for plotting the trajectories as they are computed.
+I wrote it under a modern Unix environment with OCaml and relied on the popular Unix tool ```gnuplot``` for plotting the trajectories as they are computed.

 That was 2006.